Potassium permanganate

 Potassium permanganate is an inorganic compound with the chemical formula KMnO_{4}.
-It is a purplish-black crystalline salt, which dissolves in water as K^{+} and MnO_{4}^{−} ions to give an intensely pink to purple solution.
+It is a purplish-black crystalline salt, which dissolves in water as K+|link=potassium ion and MnO_{4}-|link=permanganate ions to give an intensely pink to purple solution.

 Potassium permanganate is widely used in the chemical industry and laboratories as a strong oxidizing agent, and also traditionally as a medication for dermatitis, for cleaning wounds, and general disinfection.
 It is on the World Health Organization's List of Essential Medicines.
 It has a great variety of niche uses such as biocide for water treatment purposes and for tanning and dyeing cloth.
-In 2000, worldwide production was estimated at 30,000 tons.
+In 2025, global potassium permanganate market reached 360,100 metric tons.

 It is also referred to as chameleon mineral, Condy's crystals, permanganate of potash, hypermangan, purple potion powder, permanganic acid (potassium salt), and purple salt.

 Properties

 Potassium permanganate is the potassium salt of the tetrahedral transition metal oxo complex permanganate, in which four O(2-) ligands are bound to a manganese(VII) center.
 Potassium permanganate is odorless and slightly sweet and astringent in taste.
 It is soluble in water, sulfuric acid, acetic anhydride, and benzonitrile, but dissolves best in methanol and acetone.